engimas/blog/src/content/blog/how-to-get-free-domain.md

 author: Anuj Paudel
 modDatetime: 2024-04-17T16:45:11.215Z
 ---
+Claim your free .co .us .biz .study .courses .club and many more through MLH challenges for free.
 MLH stands for Major League Hacking, which is a global organization that empowers hackers (tech enthusiasts and innovators) through community events, education, and resources to explore, learn, and create using technology.

 MLH in partnership with [porkbun](www.porkbun.com) and [GoDaddy Registry](https://www.tech.study/) provides free domains for all the hackers out there during [MLH events](https://mlh.io/events)